If you're interested in building a grow box in your backyard, there are a few important factors to consider:

 (dogs, cats) and poultry (chickens, ducks)

-Your grow box can be constructed on different types of surfaces such as bare soil or paved surfaces such as concrete or asphalt.
+Your grow box can be built on various surfaces, including bare soil or paved areas like concrete or asphalt.

 Soil Surface

-If you have to level the area for the base of the grow box, you can use soil/dirt, sharp sand or plastering sand (builders sand).
+If you need to level the area for the base of the grow box, you can use soil, sharp sand, or plastering sand (also known as builder’s sand).

-With soil surfaces, you will have to lay down a plastic lining or some type of weed barrier covering to prevent weeds from growing up into the grow box.
+When using soil, it's important to lay down a plastic liner or some type of weed barrier to prevent weeds from growing up into the grow box.
+Additionally, make sure to clear a sufficiently large area to create pathways around your grow box, allowing for easy access.

-Soil surfaces are a little bit more difficult to maintain than paved surfaces because you will have to maintain the area around the grow boxes to prevent weeds from growing.
+Keep in mind that maintaining a soil surface is a bit more challenging than maintaining a paved surface, as you will need to regularly manage the area around the grow boxes to stop weeds from growing.

 Concrete Surface

-A major advantage of using concrete as a base is that you will not have to place weed barriers at the base of the grow box.
-You will also, not have to deal with weeds growing on your pathways around the grow boxes.
+One major advantage of using concrete as a base is that you won't need to install weed barriers at the bottom of the grow box.
+Additionally, you won't have to contend with weeds growing in the pathways around the grow boxes.

 Asphalt Surface